Solar Orbiter

-The Solar Orbiter (SolO) is a Sun-observing satellite developed by the European Space Agency (ESA).
-SolO, designed to obtain detailed measurements of the inner heliosphere and the nascent solar wind, will also perform close observations of the polar regions of the Sun which is difficult to do from Earth.
+The Solar Orbiter (SolO) is a Sun-observing probe developed by the European Space Agency (ESA) with a NASA contribution.
+Solar Orbiter, designed to obtain detailed measurements of the inner heliosphere and the nascent solar wind, also performs close observations of the polar regions of the Sun which is difficult to do from Earth.
 These observations are important in investigating how the Sun creates and controls its heliosphere.

-SolO makes observations of the Sun from an eccentric orbit moving as close as ≈60 solar radii (RS), or 0.284 astronomical units (au), placing it inside Mercury's perihelion of 0.3075 au.
+Solar Orbiter makes observations of the Sun from an eccentric orbit moving as close as ≈60 solar radii (RS), or 0.284 astronomical units (au), placing it inside Mercury's perihelion of 0.3075 au.
 During the mission the orbital inclination will be raised to about 24°.
 The total mission cost is US$1.5 billion, counting both ESA and NASA contributions.

-SolO was launched on 10 February 2020.
-The mission is planned to last seven years.
+Solar Orbiter was launched on 10 February 2020 from Cape Canaveral, Florida, USA.
+The nominal mission is planned until the end of 2026, with a potential extension until 2030.